Rajeshkanth/payment-app/README.md

 ## Usage

-- Access the payment page.
+- Access the payment page -- "https://rajeshkanth.github.io/payment-app/" in your mobile browser.
 - Confirm or cancel payments.

 ## Technologies Used